wcko87/rabiribi-randomizer/index.md

 2. Find the directory which stores your Rabi-Ribi game data.
 Copy the map files `area0.map` to `area9.map` from `Rabi-Ribi\data\area\` into the `original_maps` folder in the randomizer.
     * Usually the Rabi-Ribi game data can be found at `C:\Program Files (x86)\Steam\SteamApps\common\Rabi-Ribi`.
 3. Run the Randomizer to generate a set of modified maps.
 By default, the generated maps will be placed in the `generated_maps` folder.
 You can also configure your own output location for the modified maps.
-4. Copy the generated map files back into the `Rabi-Ribi\data\area\` directory.
+4. Create a new folder (e.g. `randomizer`) in the `Rabi-Ribi\custom\`  directory.
+Copy the generated map files into that directory (`Rabi-Ribi\custom\randomizer\`).
-5. Start Rabi-Ribi normally to play on the randomized maps.
+5. Start Rabi-Ribi, press F5, and select `randomizer` (or whatever you decided to name the folder).

-Note: We recommend playing on Rabi-Ribi Version 1.8.
-This is because of one change to the Fire Orb item location.
-The exit from the Fire Orb room now requires the Fire Orb, instead of bombs.
-The Randomizer's item shuffle makes use of this.
+6. Start a new game, preferably in Speedrun Mode.

+Note: This should be played on Rabi-Ribi 1.85 and above.
+Randomizer should be played from the custom maps option, and not by replacing the default maps.

 ## Item Shuffle

-* The main feature of the Rabi-Ribi randomizer is the item shuffle.
+* The main feature of the Rabi-Ribi Randomizer is the item shuffle.
 Item (and egg) locations are shuffled in such a way that all items specified in the config will be reachable.
 * The difficulty rating shown is an indicator of how difficult it is to find the marked hard-to-reach items.

 The challenge is to obtain the items marked as "Hard-to-Reach" by the randomizer.